 The Adaptive Silviculture for Climate Change (ASCC) project is a replicated, operational-scale experiment testing the effectiveness of climate adaptation strategies in silvicultural planning and on-the-ground actions.

-The Adaptive Silviculture for Climate Change (ASCC) project is a collaborative effort led by Linda Nagel at Colorado State University (but NIACS claims her, too!) to establish a series of experimental silvicultural trials in various forest ecosystem types across the United States and Canada.
-Scientists, land managers, and key partners have developed a network of fully-replicated operational sites with new affiliate sites underway to study long-term ecosystem responses to a range of climate change adaptation actions.
-Silvicultural treatments at each study site were developed using the Forest Adaptation Resources process and encompass treatments that approximate three broad climate adaptation options: resistance, resilience, and transition.
+The Adaptive Silviculture for Climate Change (ASCC) Network is a collaborative effort led by Linda Nagel at Colorado State University (but NIACS claims her, too!) to establish a series of experimental silvicultural trials in various forest ecosystem types across the United States and Canada.
+Scientists, land managers, and key partners have co-developed a network of fully-replicated, operational sites and new affiliate sites to study long-term ecosystem responses to a range of climate change adaptation actions.
+Silvicultural treatments at each study site were developed using the NIACS set of Adaptation Resources and encompass treatments that approximate three broad climate adaptation options: resistance, resilience, and transition.

 "It’s been an exciting experience working toward a better understanding of climate change adaptation strategies with the ASCC Network.
 It is such a relevant and timely project being studied across a range of ecosystems and approaches with a range of scientist expertise.
 I look forward to the continued collaborations among scientists and managers and look forward to building new ones."